 Purpose and Origin of This Document

-The computing resources of Mississippi College should be used in a manner which is consistent with the Mission Statement and the principles of the University.
-The term computing resources includes all Mississippi College owned or licensed computer hardware and software, and use of the university network via a physical or wireless connection, regardless of the ownership of the computer or device connected to the network.
+All computing resources of Mississippi College are considered property of Mississippi College and should be used in a manner which is consistent with the Mission Statement and the principles of the University.
+The term computing resources includes all Mississippi College owned or licensed computer hardware, and software, network accounts, email accounts, and computer files, and use of the university network via a physical or wireless connection, regardless of the ownership of the computer or device connected to the network.
 Access to these resources includes (but is not limited to) Mississippi College faculty, visiting faculty, staff, students, alumni, guests, external individuals, and organizations accessing network services via Mississippi College’s computing facilities.
 Each user bears the responsibility of following the guidelines set forth in this document, which addresses what is and is not proper use of the University’s computing resources.
 Users are also subject to federal, state, and local laws governing many interactions that occur on the Internet.
 This policy does not cover every possible situation, and it is subject to change as state and federal laws change.

 Authorized and Secure Access

 Users may access only those resources for which they have been specifically authorized.
 Access privileges do not extend to another individual.

 Computing resources should be used only in the manner intended.
 Mississippi College supports the educational, instructional, research, and administrative activities of the University and these resources may not be used for commercial purposes or monetary gain.

 Users are responsible for the resources entrusted to them, including the computer, network address, software, and other hardware.
 They should make appropriate use of protection features (such as usernames and passwords) and take precautions against others obtaining access.